 Ukraine

-Ukraine is a priority country in terms of Swiss transition cooperation with Eastern Europe.
-The majority of Swiss projects are able to continue despite the war.
+Ukraine is a priority country for the Swiss transition cooperation with Eastern Europe.
+The majority of Swiss projects are able to continue despite the war and remain relevant.
 They are continually being adapted to the difficult conditions.
-As a result of the war, Switzerland is also supporting Ukraine at the multilateral level.
+Switzerland's support for Ukraine through multilateral channels increased considerably due to the consequences of the war.

 Bustling activity in the eastern Ukrainian city of Donetsk